With people stuck at home under the COVID-19 Pandemic Lock-down or “Social Distancing”, social media usage is up tremendously!

 - must plan for when this is over.
 THIS, TOO, SHALL PASS!

 If you haven’t been active on social media, now’s the time to take advantage of its popularity.

-The best way to grow a social media following is organically.
-You never want to buy followers — they are fake accounts and the networks are cracking down on fake accounts.
+The best way to grow a social media following has always been organically.
+You never want to buy followers — they are fake accounts and the networks are purging fake accounts.
 Moreover, it’s a waste of money.

 How do you grow a social media following?

 First, you need to post relevant content daily of interest to the audience you want to attract.
 If you don’t post, there’s no reason for someone to follow you.
 Before you start posting you need to ask yourself…

 - Who is your target market is and what interests them?
 Get a Free Define Your Target Market Workbook here.
 Even if you’ve defined your target market before, their needs, problems and pain points have changed!

 - What type of content are you going to create — blogs, videos (YouTube channel traffic is also up 15% on average), podcasts or graphics?
 Now’s the time to try something different!
 Lots of folks are doing videos from their living rooms and home offices.